YourOrdinaryCat/YourOrdinaryCat/README.md

 ## About Me
 - I speak Spanish, English, and a bit of French
-- From Colombia, 17, he/him
+- From Colombia, 18, he/him, Wii U owner
 - University Student, System Engineering

 ## Programming Languages